Illinois Motorcycle Accident Attorneys

 Put Dedication, Experience, & Success in Your Corner

 If you were involved in a motorcycle accident, contact Sam C. Mitchell & Associates as soon as possible.
 Do not admit fault or sign anything from insurance adjusters or anyone else.
 Let our firm handle all of the details while you work on putting your life back together.
-We are highly experienced at taking care of all aspects of accident claims, from gathering and preserving evidence to engaging in tough negotiations with insurance company representatives and even taking your claim to court.
+Our attorneys are highly experienced at taking care of all aspects of accident claims, from gathering and preserving evidence to engaging in tough negotiations with insurance company representatives and even taking your claim to court.

 Free Initial Case Evaluations